Hi friend and Welcome!

-The MXL 770 is also cardioid condenser mic that functions via phantom power and XLR cable.
+The MXL 770 is also a cardioid condenser mic that functions via phantom power and XLR cable.
 What is XLR?
 It is known for being a very versatile mic.
 It can handle vocal applications ranging from female, all the way down to rap.
-It also does well with instruments and can be used as a voice over tool.
+It also does well with instruments and can be used as a voice-over tool.

-I would say it’s main draw is in hip hop and rap, as well as female vocals.
-It has a natural low end sound, and the majority of people on amazon cannot recommend it enough.
-It’s been compared with mics that are way out of it’s price range, and there are musicians out there that swear there’s little to no difference.
-Like the V67G, it’s somewhat odd that this mic performs as well as it does given it’s a sub $100 piece of equipment.
+I would say its main draw is in hip hop and rap, as well as female vocals.
+It has a natural low-end sound, and the majority of people on amazon cannot recommend it enough.
+It’s been compared with mics that are way out of its price range, and there are musicians out there that swear there’s little to no difference.
+Like the V67G, it’s somewhat odd that this mic performs as well as it does given its cheaper price.

 - Nice warmth and fullness to your voice.

 - Clean and clear.
 The highs are nice and crisp, lows tight and punchy.

 - Versatility is a big selling point